 It’s very slow paced, very low key.
 Even though there was a festival going on, there were places to get away from the noise.
 They had many food options, but if you have very specific needs due to allergies, double check first.

 They have elevators and ramps for (I think) every building.
-Normally for an event like this I would take a stroller, just so that Kevin has it as a safety net or comfort zone, but we didn’t need it.
-There are plenty of benches everywhere, if you are walking to the different parts you can easily stop and rest along the way.
+Normally for an event like this, I would take a stroller, just so that Kevin has it as a safety net or comfort zone, but we didn’t need it.
+There are plenty of benches everywhere if you are walking to the different parts you can easily stop and rest along the way.
 They really went all out in making it feel like a pirate day.
 They even had a pirate band there.

-Our big accomplishment for the day was climbing to the top of the light house.
+Our big accomplishment for the day was climbing to the top of the lighthouse.
 Kevin has had stairs/steps as one of his PT and O&M goals for FOREVER.
 He still struggles with stairs, so I figured, hey, good practice.
 It was.
 I started to second guess myself as we made the final ascent up the open, spiral staircase to the very top, but we did it.
 Getting down was slow going, but all the other visitors there were very patient and helpful.
 NJ has a bad rap for that, and it’s just not true.

 The one safety concern I would have is the water.
 You can avoid it, but some of the walking path/boardwalk is right along the river and the docks.
 If your child is super fast and an escape artist or eloper, be careful.
 The railing that barricades access to the water only has two bars, so an adult could easily climb or fall through if they weren’t aware and very careful.
 It wouldn’t stop me from visiting again, just something to be aware of.

-I loved the prices–everything is very reasonable.
-Usually at events like this, you get totally soaked as a parent.
+I loved the prices.
+Everything is very reasonable.
+Usually, at events like this, you get totally soaked as a parent.
 Am I right?
-All the pirate stuff–the hats, bandannas, swords, eye patches, flags…it was all just a buck or two.
+All the pirate stuff–the hats, bandannas, swords, eye patches, flags, it was all just a buck or two.
 I loved that.
 We were totally outfitted in pirate gear for $8.

 I would absolutely go again.
 Check their calendar of events.
 It seems all of their events are very well put together, well organized, and affordable for families.
 Surely you can find something that interests you.

 This is a sponsored post, all opinions are my own.
 This post was originally written in 2013 but is periodically updated to check links.